JumboZhang1119/C-Language-Environment-Setting/README.md

-C-Language-Environment-Setting with VS code
+C-Language Environment Setting with VS code on Windows
 ====
-How to build your first C-Language environment setting on Windows/macOS with VS Code.
+How to build your first C-Language environment setting on Windows with VS Code.
 <br>
 <br>
 ## For Windows user:
-To build your C-Language environment, we can roughly divide the steps into the following 4 steps:
+To build your C-Language environment, we can roughly divide the steps into the following 5 steps:
 <br>
 * Download VS Code
 * Download MinGW-W64
 * Download LLVM
 * Other setting
+* Begin your first code

 ### Download VS Code
 1. Go to [VS Code official website](https://code.visualstudio.com/) and click `Download for Windows`, then it will download automatically. <br><br>